sooffreefire32-png/Google-colab/README.md

 ---

-## Known Limitations

-- Animations can be **jittery** in places.
-The original CMU database recommends preferring higher-numbered trials within a subject set, as they were recorded later with improved equipment.
-- Motion is **not in-place** — root motion is included and needs to be removed or handled for most game engine use cases.
-- **No finger animations** are present.
-- Some individual animations may require polishing before production use.

----

 ## Usage Notes

 ### Loading in Blender

 Use **File → Import → FBX** (not File → Open).
 The armature will appear as a bones-only rig.

-### Loading in game engines

-The `.fbx` files can be dragged and dropped into Unreal Engine, Unity, and Godot.
-Because root motion is included, additional retargeting or root-motion handling is typically required.

-### Removing root motion (quick tip)

-A fast approach to strip root motion is to delete the **location keyframes** of the root/hip bone in your animation editor, while leaving rotation keyframes intact.
-This is a rough approximation and will be imperfect for animations that intentionally animate vertical hip position (e.g. crouching).

 ---